 - Explore how PAR and transdisciplinary approaches can be applied in agroecology, including through the examination of inspirational case studies. ·

 The Participatory Action Research and Transdisciplinary Agroecology course is taught by Colin Anderson, Ph.D.
-He is an associate of the Agroecology and Livelihoods Collaborative (ALC), a community of practice housed in UVM’s Department of Plant and Soil Science.
+He is an Associate Research Professor and Research Director of the Agroecology and Livelihoods Collaborative (ALC), a community of practice housed in UVM’s Department of Plant and Soil Science.